Armbruster's wolf: Taxonomy

 In 2021, researchers sequenced the nuclear DNA (from the cell nucleus) of the dire wolf.
 The sequences indicate the dire wolf to be a highly divergent lineage which last shared a most recent common ancestor with the wolf-like canines 5.7 million years ago, with morphological similarity to the grey wolf being a result of convergent evolution.
 The study's findings are consistent with the previously proposed taxonomic classification of the dire wolf as genus Aenocyon.
 The study proposes an early origin of the dire wolf lineage in the Americas, and that this geographic isolation also resulted in reproductive isolation, driving their divergence 5.7 million years ago.
 Concurrently, Coyotes, dholes, gray wolves, and the extinct Xenocyon ostensibly evolved in Eurasia and expanded into North America more recently, during the Late Pleistocene, and did not experience admixture with the dire wolf.
 This long-term isolation of the dire wolf lineage implies that other American fossil canines, including C. armbrusteri and C. edwardii, may belong to the same lineage as Aenocyon.

 Ruiz-Ramoni et al. (2022) proposed that the Armbruster's wolf should be given a new genus name, possibly included within the genus Aenocyon, as it was probably ancestral to the dire wolf and its assignment within the genus Canis is not well-founded.
 This was also considered plausible by other authors.
-In their revision of the Pleistocene assemblage from the Cumberland Bone Cave, Eshelman et al. (2025) proposed the new combination of the Armbruster's wolf within the genus Aenocyon (A. armbrusteri), which would expand the earliest known occurrence of this genus up to the Middle Pleistocene.
+In their revision of the Pleistocene assemblage from the Cumberland Bone Cave, Eshelman et al. (2025) proposed the new combination of the Armbruster's wolf within the genus Aenocyon (A. armbrusteri), which would expand the earliest known occurrence of this genus up to the late Early to Middle Pleistocene.